I’m taking a little break from talking about miles and points so that I can post some information that will make traveling easier for you!

 I couldn’t agree more.
 When Ryan and I don’t have the kids with us, we like to pack as light as possible.
 We try to limit ourselves to a carry-on roll- aboard and a backpack each.
 The problem is, a lot of backpacks aren’t exactly travel-friendly.

-Make sure you have a credit card with no foreign transaction fees
+Make sure you have a card with no foreign transaction fees

-Our top choice for almost anyone is a Chase Sapphire Preferred credit card.
+Our top choice for almost anyone is a card_name credit card.
 Earn your first 60,000 Ultimate Rewards points when you open this card and spend $4,000 in the first 3 months!
-Those points can be transferred to 10 different airlines, 3 different hotels, or you can redeem them through Chase’s redemption portal for $750 worth of travel.
+Those points can be transferred to 11 different airlines, 3 different hotels, or you can redeem them through Chase’s redemption portal for $750 worth of travel.
 The annual fee is $95.
 Earn 5 points per dollar on all travel purchased through Chase Ultimate Rewards, 2 points per dollar on all other travel.
 3 points per dollar on dining (including eligible delivery services and takeout), 3 points per dollar on select streaming services, 3 points per dollar on online grocery purchases (this excludes Target, Walmart and wholesale clubs), and 1 point per dollar on all other purchases.
 There are no foreign transaction fees, so this is a great card for international travelers.

 Want to step up your experience?
 Consider a premium card that has the benefit of lounge access.

-The Platinum Card from American Express will grant you access to their amazing Centurion lounges (where available).
-The annual fee is $550, but there are lots of benefits and credits that may help offset that fee.
-The current welcome offer of 60,000 American Express Membership Rewards after spending $5,000 in 3 months also helps justify that annual fee.
+The Platinum Card® from American Express will grant you access to their amazing Centurion lounges (where available).
+The annual fee is $695 [rates and fees], but there are lots of benefits and credits that may help offset that fee.
+The current welcome offer of 80,000 American Express Membership Rewards after spending $6,000 in 6 months also helps justify that annual fee.
 Plus, you earn 5 points per dollar on flights booked directly through airlines or through amextravel.com on up to $500,000 per calendar year.
 There are no foreign transaction fees when you use your Amex Platinum Card.
 Unlike typical credit cards, the Platinum Card allows you to carry a balance for certain charges, but not all.
 Terms apply.

 So, here’s how I packed everything for Italy in a carry-on and a backpack